quadrate-language/quadrate/docs/docs/docs/stdlib/hex.md

 ### decode_byte

 Decode a 2-character hex string to a byte value.
-Returns -1 if the input is invalid.
+Outputs -1 if the input is invalid.

 **Signature:** `( hex:str -- b:i64 )`